metakgp/work-in-progress/README.md

 ## A list of metakgp supported projects that are still not mature enough to be released to the public.

-If you are developing a project for metaKGP still in heavy development/ideation phase and want more contributors/visibility, please send in a PR adding your entry to the below table.
+If you are developing a project for KGP still in heavy development/ideation phase and want more contributors/visibility, please send in a PR adding your entry to the below table.
 Once you feel the project is feature-complete and well tested, you may inform the maintainers to allow transferring your repo to the org by indicating the status of your project.

 This list also serves as a good platform for first-time contributors to MetaKGP to find potential projects to contribute to.